Neutrino-induced single-pion production: Kinematics and Cross Section: Cross section

 To conclude, one could choose a different set of i.v. and then obtain a different cross section formula, but it should be clear that, for a given incoming energy, the cross section for the $2\rightarrow4$ process is necessarily a function of 8 i.v.
-(9 minus 1 azimuthal angle).\\
+(9 minus 1 azimuthal angle).
+In current event generators, pion production usually starts off with the $2\rightarrow3$ process $\nu_\ell + N \rightarrow \ell + N + \pi$, with $N$ a free nucleon, and then build in nuclear effects.
+It would be important to make sure that the pion production model and the nuclear effects include awareness of the full spectrum of variables.\\

 This work was supported by Comunidad de Madrid and Universidad Complutense de Madrid under the contract No. 2017-T2/TIC-5252.